 Kam Y. Lau

 Kam Y. Lau is Professor emeritus in the EECS department at U.C.
 Berkeley.
 He received his B.S., M.S.and Ph.D degrees in 1978, 1978 and 1981 respectively; all in Electrical Engineering from Caltech.
 Upon obtaining his doctorate, he joined Ortel Corporation as founding staff/chief scientist.
-His research in semiconductor laser dynamics established fundamental limits in speed and linearity of directly modulated laser diodes, which contributed to linear fiber-optic transmission products for Hybrid-Fiber-Coax (HFC) infrastructure widely deployed today for CATV-distribution and cable-modem internet-access - the basis of Ortel’s successes - its IPO and subsequent acquisition by Lucent/Agere.
+His research in semiconductor laser dynamics established fundamental limits in speed and linearity of directly modulated laser diodes, central to linear fiber-optic transmission products for Hybrid-Fiber-Coax (HFC) infrastructure widely deployed today for CATV-distribution and cable-modem internet-access - the basis of Ortel’s successes - its IPO and subsequent acquisition by Lucent/Agere.

 Prof. Lau assumed Emeritus status in 2005.